Hamza-Hashmi/FakeStoreShop/README.md

 # FakeStoreShop
-FakeStoreShop is a Native Android App Build Using Kotlin, MVVM architecture pattern, Jetpack Components, Dagger Hilt for dependency injection
+FakeStoreShop is a Native Android App Build Using Kotlin, MVVM architecture pattern, Jetpack Components, Shimmer, Dagger Hilt for dependency injection

 <a href="https://fakestoreapi.com/"> Fake Store API </a>